05 May 2026

 Can my business get a truck loan with no deposit?

 Yes – it’s possible to get a truck loan with no deposit, though approval usually depends on your business profile.
 Lenders are more likely to offer no-deposit finance to established businesses with strong financials and good credit history.
-That said, even if a deposit isn’t required, putting money down upfront can be beneficial as it reduces the amount you need to borrow, which can lower your repayments and total interest costs over the life of the loan.
+Even if a deposit isn’t required, putting money down upfront can be beneficial.
+That’s because it reduces the amount you need to borrow, which can lower your repayments and total interest costs over the life of the loan.

 What are the eligibility requirements for truck finance?